 ctest --test-dir build/tests --output-on-failure

-# Install if wanted
+# Install library and frontend binary if wanted

 cmake --install build --prefix=/usr/local